 When family or friends offer to lend a hand, be ready with specific ideas.
 Let them pick something they would like to do.
 For example, you could ask them to:

-Respite care may be the most important service for caregivers.
+This may be the most important service for caregivers.
 Respite services provide someone who will stay with the person while you get out of the house for a few hours.
 If the person you are caring for needs routine medical care, you may be able to arrange to have the person stay in a nursing home for a few days while you get away for a break.

-Adult foster care or board-and-care homes are private homes where older adults receive around-the-clock personal care, supervision, and meals.
+These are private homes where older adults receive around-the-clock personal care, supervision, and meals.
 Some states require board-and-care homes to be licensed.

-Support groups give you a chance to discuss problems or concerns about caregiving with other caregivers.
+These groups give you a chance to discuss problems or concerns about caregiving with other caregivers.

 Current as of:

 Author: Healthwise StaffMedical Review: Anne C. Poinier MD - Internal MedicineKathleen Romito MD - Family MedicineAdam Husney MD - Family MedicineGayle E. Stauffer, RN - Registered Nurse

 Medical Review:Anne C. Poinier MD - Internal Medicine & Kathleen Romito MD - Family Medicine & Adam Husney MD - Family Medicine & Gayle E. Stauffer, RN - Registered Nurse